 - Be in a relationship with an employer where the former has, for lack of a better term, authority over some aspects of your job

 Additionally, employers are well protected by Dutch law.
-In order to terminate an employee, the employer must get permission from the Employee Insurance Agency (UVW).
+In order to terminate an employee, the employer must get permission from the Employee Insurance Agency (UVW) or sub-district court.
 Furthermore, the employer is responsible for deducting taxes from the employee’s paycheck.

 Dutch employees are entitled to a number of statutory benefits and protections, including: